CaptainCrowbar/unicorn-lib/unicorn/character.md

 recursively, so a single character may end up exceeding these sizes after the complete decomposition process has been applied.

+## Exceptions ##

+* `class` **`InitializationError`**`: public std::runtime_error`

+An abstract base class for internal errors that may happen while loading the Unicode tables used by the character functions.
+Functions that can throw exceptions derived from this are individually documented.

 ## Basic character functions ##

 * `Ustring` **`char_as_hex`**`(char32_t c)`